Tidal locking

-At left, the Moon rotates at the same rate it orbits the Earth, keeping the same face toward the planet.
-At right, if the Moon did not rotate then the face would change over the course of an orbit.
-Viewed from above; not to scale.
+At left, tidally locked, the Moon rotates at the same rate it orbits the Earth, keeping the same face toward the planet.
+At right, not tidally locked, if the Moon did not rotate then the face would change over the course of an orbit.
+Viewed from north; not to scale.

 A side view of the Pluto–Charon system.
 Pluto and Charon are tidally locked to each other.

 Tidal locking between a pair of co-orbiting astronomical bodies occurs when one of the objects reaches a state where there is no longer any net change in its rotation rate over the course of a complete orbit.
 In the case where a tidally locked body possesses synchronous rotation, the object takes just as long to rotate around its own axis as it does to revolve around its partner.
 For example, the same side of the Moon always faces Earth, although there is some variability because the Moon's orbit is not perfectly circular.
 Usually, only the satellite is tidally locked to the larger body.
 However, if both the difference in mass between the two bodies and the distance between them are relatively small, each may be tidally locked to the other; this is the case for Pluto and Charon, and for Eris and Dysnomia.
 Alternative names for the tidal locking process are gravitational locking, captured rotation, and spin–orbit locking.

 The effect arises between two bodies when their gravitational interaction slows a body's rotation until it becomes tidally locked.
-Over many millions of years, the interaction forces changes to their orbits and rotation rates as a result of energy exchange and heat dissipation.
+Over many millions of years, the interaction forces changes to their orbits and rotation rates, as a result of energy exchange and heat dissipation.
 When one of the bodies reaches a state where there is no longer any net change in its rotation rate over the course of a complete orbit, it is said to be tidally locked.
 The object tends to stay in this state because leaving it would require adding energy back into the system.
 The object's orbit may migrate over time so as to undo the tidal lock, for example, if a giant planet perturbs the object.

-There is ambiguity in the use of the terms 'tidally locked' and 'tidal locking', in that some scientific sources use it to refer exclusively to 1:1 synchronous rotation (e.g. the Moon), while others include non-synchronous orbital resonances in which there is no further transfer of angular momentum over the course of one orbit (e.g. Mercury).
+There is ambiguity in the use of the terms 'tidally locked' and 'tidal locking', in that some scientific sources use it to refer exclusively to 1:1 synchronous rotation (e.g. the Moon), while others include non-synchronous orbital resonances in which there is no further transfer of angular momentum over the course of one orbit.
 In Mercury's case, the planet completes three rotations for every two revolutions around the Sun, a 3:2 spin–orbit resonance.
 In the special case where an orbit is nearly circular and the body's rotation axis is not significantly tilted, such as the Moon, tidal locking results in the same hemisphere of the revolving object constantly facing its partner.